Baytars/ambulant-code/third_party_packages/readme.txt

 	best interest to use the third_party_packages_win_20051212.zip
 	archive we have prepared.

+	After downloading and unpacking the zipfile move the 4 individual folders from "INTO_third_party_packages" into this directory.
+Then open third_party_packages.sln (windows desktop) or third_party_packages.vcw
+	(Windows CE), and build "Release".
+NOTE THAT LAST SENTENCE: you must build the Release configuration, the default configuration opened is not what you want (and we don't know how to fix this).

 	If you really want to build from original distributions: the directory win32_diff has all the project files that you need, move them into the corresponding place in a freshly downloaded distribution of {jpeg, zlib, mp3lib, libpng}.
 You'll probably need to fix them.

+	RELEASE!

 Unix (Linux, MacOSX)
 ====================